01 – The Kickstand Pad

-You won’t be able to cook on your stove without some proper kitchen hardware though, and portable kitchen goods should be a staple part of your motorcycle camping gear.
+You won’t be able to cook on your stove without some proper kitchen hardware though, and portable kitchen goods should be a staple part of gear.
 Since space is at a premium in your saddlebags, you’re going to want something versatile like the Sea To Summit “X-Pot.”
 Available in three useful sizes (1.4, 2.8 and 4 liters) the Sea To Summit’s X-Pots are flat pack cooking pots made from cooking grade silicon with aluminum bases – and they come with handy built in strainers too.
 While the cooking pot doesn’t come with the same kind of sex appeal as the rest of the camping gear on the list, whatever you do, don’t forget to pack one…because they really are that important.
 If you don’t want to pay the $45 asking fee for this top of the range dish, you could always bring something from home instead…but you’ll regret that decision.

 The cheapskate alternative?
 A cooking pot from your own kitchen.